 A graduate of public schools in Houston, Texas, Joseph grew up in a bilingual and bicultural home and pursued studies in literary criticism and literacy education.
 He earned degrees from Kenyon College (B.A., Modern Languages and Literatures, 1997), University of Texas at Austin (M.A., English, 1999), and University of Connecticut (Ph.D., Curriculum and Instruction, 2001).

 An active member of the National Council of Teachers of English (NCTE), Joseph supports professional learning and exchanges across the country to advance student learning and the teaching profession.
 He serves as coeditor of English Journal, a peer-reviewed journal of NCTE that has been published since 1912.
 It features columns and articles on all aspects of the teaching of English language arts and literacy learning at middle schools and junior and senior high schools.

-Joseph is motivated by the art of teaching and learning.
+Joseph is motivated by the art of teaching, learning, and writing.
 He is a reader of diverse U.S., borderlands, and world literatures.
 When he is not reading, teaching, or writing, Joseph enjoys cooking, hiking, kayaking, storytelling, and traveling with the love of his life and Maxwell, their cantankerous canine.
-He lives in Austin and Fredericksburg, Texas.
+He and his family live in Austin and Fredericksburg, Texas.